DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 This change means that we can remove ‘self-ratified’ from next to the name of an organisation which is both the provider and accredited body for courses.

-It will be clear that the organisation is in the table because of its roles as a training provider, so there’s no need to say ‘self-ratified’.
+It’ll be clear that the organisation is in the table because of its role as a training provider, so there’s no need to say ‘self-ratified’.

 ### Showing organisations with zero applications